HAAS Alert raises $5M seed round to scale its automotive collision prevention system – TechCrunch

 So far, Safety Cloud is present on vehicles in more than 750 public agencies and private organizations that have sent more than 1 billion alerts collectively.

 HAAS Alert represents a growing number of startups looking to leverage V2X technology to reduce the risk of collisions, and funding is a big piece of the puzzle.
 Not only does the software cost money to build and keep updated, but the hardware and human-power costs associated with installing sensors, both on public infrastructure and within vehicles, aren’t cheap.
 HAAS Alert hopes to reach 10 billion driver safety alerts by 2022, and to do that, it’ll need to attract the automotive sector.
-Currently, the company works mainly with fleets, but it says the more fleets that are on its platform, the more automotive customers it will attract and vice versa.
+Currently, the company works mainly with fleets, but it says the more fleets that are on its platform, the more automotive customers it will attract, and vice versa.

 “We charge reasonable fees for fleet and agency customers to activate their roadway assets on Safety Cloud, and we charge a subscription fee to automotive customers to license the safety alerts, software and other services we provide,” Agulnek said.

-Note: This article has been updated to reflect new information from HAAS alert of the number of vehicle manufacturers that include Safety Cloud standard on fleet vehicles.